alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ### RefSeq archaeal genomes

-The archaeal RefSeq genomes were downloaded with ncbi-genome-download on the 7th of November 2020, using this commande line:
+The archaeal RefSeq genomes were downloaded with ncbi-genome-download on the 7th of November 2020, using this command line:

 ```sh
 mkdir 2-refseq_arch_genomes/